aditharun/ExAC-Viewer/README.md

 Package Dependencies: xlsxwriter, xlrd
 Download python script, exacView.py, specify extra arguments as such and run in terminal

 Which mutations to consider?
 Enter 1 to consider all types (default), 2 for missense only, 3 for non coding transcript exon, 4 for frameshift, 5 for 5'UTR, 6 for 3'UTR, 7 for synonymous, 8 for splice, 9 for intron.
-If you want to consider onlt frameshift and 5'UTR enter the numbers 46 or 64.
+If you want to consider only frameshift and 5'UTR enter the numbers 46 or 64.

-#### exacView.py FullPathToDownloadedExACFile TypesOfMutations
+#### Example Command Line Input for Program:: exacView.py FullPathToDownloadedExACFile TypesOfMutations

-#### Other Things To Add
-- enter gene name and get initial ExAC file
-- allow for multiple genes to be inputted
-- generate pysch versus nonpsych data, cancer versus noncancer data